-The Instruction Fetch (IF) stage of the CV32E40P is able to supply one instruction to the Instruction Decode (ID) stage per cycle if the external bus interface is able to serve one instruction per cycle.
-In case of executing compressed instructions, on average less than one 32-bit instruction fetch will we needed per instruction in the ID stage.
+The Instruction Fetch (IF) stage of the CV32E40P is able to supply one instruction per cycle to the Instruction Decode (ID) stage if the external bus interface is able to serve one fetch request per cycle.
+In case of executing compressed instructions, on average less than one 32-bit fetch request will be needed per instruction in the ID stage.